How to Get a Commercial Driver’s License (CDL) in 2021

 How to Avoid Spending More Money Than Necessary

 Misinformation often leads to people spending hundreds of dollars extra on stuff that is either free (like the state’s CDL manual) or that, quite frankly, doesn’t help you become a better driver (like using a more expensive trucking school to practice).
 While it’s not uncommon for a CDL license to cost thousands of dollars in total when you count in the practice hours, you can easily save a few hundred if you follow our top tips below:

 - You can download your state’s CDL manual for free.
 Don’t pay extra for the manual.

 - You need to practice with a licensed driver for your road skills test, but the driver doesn’t have to be from a trucking school.
 You can often find less expensive alternatives.

 - Don’t spend money on stuff you don’t have to.
 Most states offer plenty of free resources on the state’s CDL licensing website.

 - Study smart so you pass on the first try.
 It can be expensive to fail a test as you’ll have to pay the fees again and it may lead to a loss of income for days or even weeks.

 - CDL requirements may vary from state, so carefully look up what is required in your state.

-- Prepare for the CDL Permit Test and Endorsement Tests using our popular courses or test our Free CDL Practice Tests to get you started.
-All the courses and tests have been reviewed and updated in 2020.
+- Prepare for the CDL Permit Test and Endorsement Tests using our popular courses or test our CDL practice tests to get started.

 We hope this article has helped you out!
 Best of luck on getting your Class A, B or C commercial driver’s license!